hlef/juliet/docs/basics-howto.md

-Because creating a fresh article structure each and every time you write a new article is repetitive and annoying, Juliet >= 0.2 adds support for the `juliet new` feature which will take care of it for you (pro tip: you can get more information about this feature via `juliet new --help` !).
+Because creating a fresh article structure each and every time you write a new article is repetitive and annoying, Juliet >= 0.2 adds support for the `juliet new` feature which takes care of it for you (pro tip: you can get more information about this feature via `juliet new --help` !).

 ### :bookmark: Preprocessor tags